Talk to a Creditor About Loan Forbearance: A Step by Step Guide

 Plan to follow up within three business days and again in one week if you haven’t heard from your creditor.
 Jot down each time you initiate contact so you have a timeline of communication.

-If you use email, you can set up a separate folder for the correspondence, but it might be helpful to keep a running spreadsheet with all the information and notes as well.
+If you use email, you can set up a separate folder for the correspondence.
+It might still be helpful to keep a running spreadsheet with all the information and notes, as well.

-Once you have a schedule of who to contact and when to follow up, decide whether to email or call.
-Creditor websites will sometimes list the best methods to contact them, including phone, email, or live chat.
+Once you have a schedule of who to contact and when to follow up, decide how you’ll reach out.
+You can find a creditor’s contact information on its website or on your monthly bill.
+Contact methods may include phone, email, and live chat.

-A phone call may be easier than a written format in some cases, because you can convey more with your tone of voice.
-Plus, it may be a faster way to get an answer on your loan forbearance options.
+A phone call could be easier than writing, because you can convey more with your tone of voice.
+It may also be a faster way to get an answer about your forbearance options.
+In the best-case scenario, your creditor could approve you for loan forbearance in one phone call.

-A paper trail can come in handy if your creditor is best reached by email.
+Emails and live chat both leave a paper trail.
 Written correspondence is helpful if a creditor changes the terms or doesn’t follow through.
 This format works well, for instance, if you need to talk to your landlord about skipping a rent payment.
+Email in particular gives you time to gather your thoughts before each message, so there’s less pressure than a phone conversation.

 Will I be charged interest during forbearance?